Thaïs d'Escufon

-Thaïs d'Escufon (born August 28, 1999 in Toulouse) is an antifeminist militant and French far right activist.
+Thaïs d'Escufon (born August 28, 1999 in Toulouse) is a French antifeminist and far-right activist.
 She was spokesperson of Génération identitaire from 2018 to its dissolution by the French government in 2021.

 Biography

 Family and studies

 Thaïs d'Escufon is the pseudonym of Anne-Thaïs du Tertre d'Escoeuffant, born in Toulouse in a large Catholic family.
-She grew in Haute-Garonne in Drémil-Lafage, ten kilometers from Toulouse.
+She was raised in Haute-Garonne in Drémil-Lafage, ten kilometers from Toulouse.

 Activities and affiliations

-She is firstly a member of the Action française, then she joined Génération identitaire.
+D'Escufon began her activism as a member of the Action française, then she joined Génération identitaire.
 In October 2018, she participated in an action against the premises of the ONG SOS Méditerranée.
-She acquired significant fame in June 2020, during a counter-protest against the justice for Adama comity.

-With this fame, she became de facto and later officially spokesperson of Génération identitaire.
+She came to national attention in June 2020, during a counter-protest against the Truth and Justice for Adama Committee.
+With this publicity, she became de facto and later officially spokesperson of Génération identitaire.
 She often intervened in medias as spokesperson of the organisation.

-From September 2020 to January 2021, she was community manager executive officer of the National Rally, Sébastien Chenu.
+From September 2020 to January 2021, D'Escufon was community manager for the executive officer of the National Rally, Sébastien Chenu.

-In April 2021, after the dissolution of Génération identitaire with ex-members of the organisation, she created the ASLA, an association presenting itself as a whistleblowers protection association.
+In April 2021, after the dissolution of Génération identitaire, with ex-members of the organisation, D'Escufon created the ASLA, an association presenting itself as a whistleblowers protection association.

-During the 2022 French presidential election, she supported the candidate Éric Zemmour.
+During the 2022 French presidential election, D'Escufon supported the candidate Éric Zemmour.

 Radio

-In August 2024, she was recruited on Europe 1 as columnist for Cyril Hanouna's show On marche sur la tête.
+In August 2024, D'Escufon was recruited on Europe 1 as columnist for Cyril Hanouna's show On marche sur la tête.

 Court cases

-Her political actions and statements involved her in multiple court cases.
+D'Escufon's political actions and statements involved her in multiple court cases.

 In December 2021 she filed a complaint for sexual assault and kidnapping.
 A man allegedly entered her home when she was returning from a sports session.
 She also stated that the man presented himself as a Tunisian immigrant.

 Political positioning

-Thaïs d'Escufon is part of the Identitarian movement.
+D'Escufon is part of the Identitarian movement.
 She relays on Twitter the theory of Great Replacement and affirms that she defends the "white race".

 A traditionalist conservative and antifeminist, she targets on YouTube an incel readership and belongs to the tradwife movement.